NickGrunert/master-thesis/modules/02_algorithm.typ

     Given the absence of assurance that the quantity of positive values is equivalent to the quantity of negative values, the algorithm may potentially displace the neutral value for flat surfaces away from zero.
     This phenomenon can be illustrated by examining @fig:algorithm:zero_moving, in which the neutral value is shifted to the right.
     As the contrast of the data is enhanced, the perceptibility of the effect increases.
-    This phenomenon is illustrated on the right side of the figure, where the red coloration of the flat ground is more pronounced in comparison to the left side.
+    This phenomenon is illustrated on the right side of the figure, where the red colouration of the flat ground is more pronounced in comparison to the left side.
     To address this issue, the algorithm would need to implement a complete separation of positive and negative values during each normalisation.
     However, this effect has only been observed on rare occasions, and even in cases where it has been observed, its impact on the algorithm is not proven to be negative.
     The effect of this appears to be primarily visual, as the algorithm does not take into account the location of the zero value within the value spectrum.